 - A broker provided by Message Queue for MQTT for MQTT-based interactions.
 A Message Queue for MQTT broker is responsible for messaging between a Message Queue for MQTT client and Message Queue for Apache RocketMQ.

 - A mobile node that interacts with the Message Queue for MQTT broker.

 - A special type of message provided by Message Queue for MQTT based on the standard MQTT protocol.
 This type of message can be directly sent to a Message Queue for MQTT client without going through regular subscriptions.
 For more information, see P2P Messaging model (MQTT).

 - Parent topic

-- A level-2 or level-3 topic is a subtopic of a parent topic in MQTT.
-You can directly set subtopics in the code without having to create them in the console.
-It should be noted that Message Queue for MQTTthe total length of a parent Topic and its subtopics cannot exceed 64 characters in.
-If it is too long, a client exception will occur.
+- A level-2 or level-3 topic is a subtopic of a parent topic in Message Queue for MQTT.
+You can directly set subtopics in code without the need to create them in the console.
+Note that the total length of a parent topic and its subtopics cannot exceed 64 characters in Message Queue for MQTT.
+Otherwise, a client exception may occur.